brentlintner/linus/TRACKER.md

     * Have own .linignore file to ignore files and directories

 * Terminal Integration
+    * Be able to see test output in the terminal (ex: pytest, etc), just let it run the commnads?
     * Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
     * Be able to allow the ai to writing command blocks (whitelist each command) that run in a subshell.
         * Use automatic function calling for this (have a cli flag to enable this, else it will ask to run it)